steadramon/ESPGeiger/docs/install/index.md

 ## Hardware connection

-Note: By default the RXPIN for ESPGeiger is set to `GPIO13` - this can be changed from the Web Portal.
+Note: By default the RXPIN for ESPGeiger is set to `GPIO13` on ESP8266 / ESP32, and `GPIO4` on ESP32-C3 (its GPIO 11-17 are bonded to internal flash).
+The pin can be changed from the Web Portal.

 <img src="/img/D1mini-basicwiring.png" title="D1 mini basic wiring">